TTK4130/ttk4130.github.io/docs/assignments/assignment-1.rst

 .. admonition:: a)

   Write the system equation of the mass-spring-damper as a second order differential equation.
 The spring is relaxed when the wagon is at the position :math:`x=0`.
-You can ignore friction.

 .. admonition:: b)